almostengr/almostengrwebsite/website/docs/projects/falcon-pi-twitter.md

 ![Tweets from @hplightshow on Twitter](/images/20201220presentation/twittertweets.jpg)

-This project is designed for Falcon Pi Player to provide updates via
-<a href="https://twitter.com/hplightshow" target="_blank">Twitter</a> on the light show that
-you are running.
-Those updates include posting the current song and providing alerts when problems are detected.

-This application is ONLY designed to run on Falcon Pi Players that are installed on Raspberry Pi, but it may be possible to run it on Beagle Bone Black (BBB).

-* Technologies: C# (.NET 5), Twitter, Falcon Player, Raspberry Pi
-* Year Started: 2020

 ## Problem

 I wanted to have a way for the visitors to my light show are able to find out the information about the